will-iamalpine/EnergyMeter/README.md

 Given the small size / low complexity of the model, we deployed it on the raspberry pi locally.
 It was saved using the [Keras Model Callback/Checkpoint](https://keras.io/callbacks/)function.
 Given the time allotted, it is not possible to deploy this product as it stands, being purely a proof of concept.
 The device is intended to support one household at a time, and will struggle to distinguish between appliances of similar power consumption habits.

 ## Visualization
 We created a dashboard to plot the component features of each appliance's electronic signature.
 This dashboard was created in python using [the Plotly web framework, Dash](https://plot.ly/products/dash/).
 We were able to run this on our local machines but had some difficulty deploying it using Heroku.
-Below are the feature plots for each appliance,
+Below are the feature plots for each appliance.

 ![voltage plot](https://user-images.githubusercontent.com/7257165/54848888-bf081600-4c9f-11e9-9b87-dbe0551d1015.png)